sunni426/nova-networks/README.md

 ![alt text](https://github.com/sunni426/nova-networks/blob/main/Nova-Classifier/preprocessing.png?raw=true)

 ### Acknowledgements
-We are deeply grateful to our advisors from Novartis for mentoring us in this project.
+We are deeply grateful to our advisors from Novartis Discovery Sciences Data Science Biomedical Research for mentoring us in this project.

 *@Boston University, Department of Biomedical Engineering, 2024*